 - Restart your PC.

-Solution 7 – Check hardware
+7. Check hardware

 Finally, if none of the previous software-related workarounds helped you, there’s a chance that the hardware is malfunctioning.
 There are some things you can do in this department, too, but we advise you to rather take your PC for a repair.

 If you’re inexperienced, it’s always better to let the professionals take care of your laptop.
-And, as we’re aware, the camera sensor replacement isn’t too much pricey.
-On the other hand, if you’re experienced user, you can try googling for hardware troubleshooting and perform minor repairs on your own.
+And, as we’re aware, the camera sensor replacement isn’t too pricey.
+On the other hand, if you’re an experienced user, you can try googling for hardware troubleshooting and perform minor repairs on your own.

 In addition, don’t forget to share with us your webcam issues in detail.
 You can do it in the comments section below.